skip to content

 Part I – you will receive an overall mark at the end of the academic year.
 This mark will be the average of the marks received for your Easter Term examinations, the Objects Portfolio, and the short dissertation, with the short dissertation mark being double-weighted.

 Part IIB – you will receive an overall mark at the end of the academic year.
-This mark will be the average of the marks received for your Easter Term examinations and the dissertation, with the dissertation mark being double-weighted.
+This mark will be the average of the marks received for your coursework, Easter Term examinations and the dissertation, with the dissertation mark being double-weighted.

 Overall Degree Classification: